aarant/soar/docs/source/index.rst

 Development
 ===========
 Only stable releases of Soar will be published to PyPI_ or the releases_.
-Development versions will exist only in the GitHub repo itself, and will be marked ith a ``.dev<N>`` suffix.
+Development versions will exist only in the GitHub repo itself, and will be marked with a ``.dev<N>`` suffix.

 Typical versioning will look like the following: ``<MAJOR>.<MINOR>.<PATCH>``.
 Major releases break backward compatibility, minor releases add functionality but maintain backward compatibility, and patch releases address bugs or fix small things.